waynegraham/registry.clir.org/_projects/2012-hidden-collections-of-the-brooklyn-museum-making-au.md

 ---
 layout: project
-title: "Hidden Collections of the Brooklyn Museum: Making Auction Catalogs Accessible for Research"
+title: Hidden Collections of the Brooklyn Museum: Making Auction Catalogs Accessible for Research
 ---